|

 Movement, Rope, Detect Life, Reverse Missiles).

-top that steams lightly in warm weather.
+patterns.
+It steams lightly in warm weather.
 Any frost spell cast

 through it (Frost Cloud, Cone of Cold, Create Frost Elemental) will